traefik/traefik/docs/configuration/acme.md

 ### Wildcard domain

-For the moment, a wildcard domain can only be provided thanks to the `acme.domains` option.
+Wildcard domains can currently be provided only by to the `acme.domains` option.
 Theses domains can not have SANs.

 ```toml